How to Cope with Sleep Deprivation as a New Mom

 Go to bed as early as possible.

 Do you remember being told to, “sleep when the baby sleeps”?
-This has never been so true.
+This has never been more true.
 If you’re struggling with sleep exhaustion, now is a great time to start sleeping when the baby is sleeping.
 It only makes sense.
-If you have more than one kid, pop in a movie (trust me here, I am all about limiting TV time, but when it comes to your ability to stay awake, 30 minutes of TV won’t hurt), and then at least rest for a bit while the baby sleeps and the toddler watches a show.
+If you have more than one kid, pop in a movie (trust me here, I am all about limiting TV time, but when it comes to your ability to stay awake, 30 minutes of TV won’t hurt), and then rest for a bit while the baby sleeps and the toddler watches a show.

 Clear your mind from the day.